willis7/sionwilliams_com/site/content/post/override-systemd-config.md

 ExecStart=/usr/bin/dockerd -H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock
 ```

-If you're using a configuration management tool you can make the file in the correct location, perform a `systemctl daemon-reload` followed by `systemctl restart docker` and the service should get the new updates.
+If you're using a configuration management tool you can create the file in the correct location, perform a `systemctl daemon-reload` followed by `systemctl restart docker` and the service should get the new updates.
 Use `systemctl show docker` to verify the changes.

 The example above also works for setting environment variables as seen in the snippet below: